microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 }
 ```
 Notes:
-+ If no Period is specified the Consent provision will be deemed in force.
-If no start date is specified the default will be the earliest supported date/time.
-If no end date is specified the default will be the latest supported date/time.
++ If no Period is specified, the Consent provision will be deemed in force.
+If no start date is specified, the default will be the earliest supported date/time.
+If no end date is specified, the default will be the latest supported date/time.
-+ If no Actors are specified in the Consent Provision all individuals will be prevented from access
++ If no Actors are specified in the Consent Provision, all individuals will be prevented from access.
-+ If the user is not linked to a FHIR resource and specific actors are specified in the opt-out consent record, the filter will be unable to determine exclusion and will be allowed access be default policy
++ If the user is not linked to a FHIR resource and specific actors are specified in the opt-out consent record, the filter will be unable to determine exclusion and Allowed Access will be default policy.
 + Organization is determined by the linked resource association with an organization.
-+ If multiple consent records are present the most restrictive policy will be used and actor filters will be aggregated.
++ If multiple consent records are present, the most restrictive policy will be used and actor filters will be aggregated.
-+ This filter only covers access updates are permitted to protect recorded data.
++ This filter only covers access updates that are permitted to protect recorded data.
-+ This filter does not allow exceptions on specific resources all resources related to the patient are filtered
++ This filter does not allow exceptions on specific resources; all resources related to the patient are filtered.

 This process requires configuration settings on the function app:
 ```